kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

   name: <your-configmap-name>
   namespace: <your-kc-namespace>

-Note that setting a manually-configured ConfigMap name will override `teamsConfig`.

 For more information about teams and roles, see the [Adding a team](teams.md#adding-a-team) section below.

 ## Claims